-- Mailbox non-owner activity auditing settings for every mailbox in your tenant are disabled as well. - Only the mailboxes specifically added to the template through your selection are audited.
-This may affect other systems that rely on having auditing enabled.
+- 3 To remove a mailbox - Mailbox non-owner activity auditing settings for every mailbox in your tenant are disabled as well. - a Enter the first letter or letters of the display name (not the mailbox name) into the bottom search field and click Search. - Only the mailboxes specifically added to the template through your selection are audited.
+This may affect other systems that rely on having auditing enabled. - b Select the appropriate entry from the lower mailbox window and click Remove.